fierval/caffe-win-vs12/README.md

 - Goto directory `./examples/mnist`
 - Double click `get_mnist_leveldb.bat` to download the dataset in leveldb format.(ignore)
 - Double click `train_lenet.bat` to see the training progress .

-#### Performance
-- I have trained mnist on K40 with this windows version, take 40 seconds.
-The original windows-caffe taken about 5 minutes to train mnist.

 #### Tips
 - It takes obvious longer time when you compile for the first time.
 Therefore please refrain from using `clean & rebuild`.